-• Group Performance Dividend (GPD):

-- All permanent ANZ employees (excluding the CEO, ExCo and the Group General Manager Internal Audit (GGM IA)), will be eligible to receive a GPD subject to meeting minimum standards of performance and behaviour. - \circ $\;$ The GPD is determined and allocated based on Group performance only.

-• At Risk Pay (ARP):

-A small proportion of permanent ANZ employees will be eligible to receive an additional discretionary allocation of variable remuneration based on Division, business and individual performance, subject to meeting minimum standards of performance and behaviour.
+- Group Performance Dividend (GPD): - All permanent ANZ employees (excluding the CEO, ExCo and GGM IA), will be eligible to receive a GPD subject to meeting minimum standards of performance and behaviour. - The GPD is determined and allocated based on Group performance only. - At Risk Pay (ARP): - A small proportion of permanent ANZ employees will be eligible to receive an additional discretionary allocation of variable remuneration based on Division, business and individual performance, subject to meeting minimum standards of performance and behaviour.